About the Office of Spatial Policy

 OSP incorporates the former Office of Spatial Data Management which existed previously under Geoscience Australia.

-The office was established to strengthen whole-of-Australian Government spatial data policy leadership, and came in response to outcomes of various reviews—including the Strategic Review of Geoscience Australia, the APS 200 Location Project Report and the Investigation into the Spatial Capability of Australia.
+The office was established to strengthen whole-of-Australian Government spatial data policy leadership, and came in response to outcomes of various reviews—including:

 About spatial information